-In 2013 Andrew was invited to speak on behalf of cricket manufacturers at the MCC World Cricket Committee about the balance between bat and ball.
-This was a huge honour following our involvement in the MCC consultations to revise Law 6 a decade ago, when ‘Type A’ was first introduced.
+In 2013 Andrew was invited to speak on behalf of cricket manufacturers at the MCC World Cricket Committee about the balance between bat and ball - initial consultations which led eventually to the recent changes in bat profile dimensions.
+Speaking in front of this illustrious panel was a huge honour, and followed our involvement in the MCC consultations to revise Law 6 a decade ago, when ‘Type A’ was first introduced.

 As a family business with an incredible team who all share the same values, we look forward to many more years of artisan manufacturing and to keeping this precious craft alive.

 1984 Andrew Kember started working at John Newbery at Northiam